The Ultimate Guide to User Acceptance Testing (UAT)

 There are a couple of other added benefits:

-• Save time.
-When your product is in staging, you can push changes immediately—it doesn’t matter if the whole thing breaks.
+- Save time.
+When your product is in staging, you can push changes and bug fixes immediately—it doesn’t matter if the whole app breaks.

-• Protect live data.
+- Protect live data.
 Beta user inadvertently caused a crash?
 Your production database is safe.
-Push again, and ready for retest.

-• Better overview.
+- Better overview.
 Locally testing your components is great for seeing what they do independently.
-But only staging gives you a sense of how these pieces fit into the greater whole.
+But it's only through staging that you can truly see how they integrate within the full software.

 Don’t fall into thinking, “Well, this is just another testing environment.
 It doesn’t need to be perfect”.

-Your staging should be an (almost) exact copy of prod.
+Your staging environment should be an (almost) exact copy of production.

 4. Pre-organize feedback